mongodb/laravel-mongodb/README.md

  - unique
  - background, sparse, expire (MongoDB specific)

-All other (unsupported) operations are implemended as dummy pass-through methods, because MongoDB does not use a predefined schema.
+All other (unsupported) operations are implemented as dummy pass-through methods, because MongoDB does not use a predefined schema.
 Read more about the schema builder on http://laravel.com/docs/schema

 Extensions
 ----------